inveniosoftware/docs-invenio-rdm/docs/develop/topics/custom_fields.md

 }
 ```

-## Define the template for the record landing page
+## Layout template

-We will add a new template so we can display the newly added field to the record's landing page.
-For that reason, we create a new file `experiments.html` under the `my-site/templates` folder.
+Let's now create the template that will be used to display the newly added field in the record landing page.
+We create a new file `experiments.html` in `my-site/templates`:

 ```html
 <dt class="ui tiny header">{{ _("Experiments")}}</dt>